ponty/entrypoint2/README.md

 @entrypoint
 def add(one: int, two=4, three=False):
-    """ This function adds two numbers.
+    """This function adds two numbers.

     :param one: first number to add
     :param two: second number to add